phenoscape/charaparser-unsupervised/README.md

 * Where boundary words (, ), [, ], {, and } are added?
 They are added into the word-POS holder in the addStopWords() method.

+* What if the POS tag of a word is unknown?
+Mark it with "?" so every word has a POS tag.

 ========
 Learner Module Method List
 ========